walmartlabs/stylus-loader/README.md

 support these and sometimes emits confusing error messages as a result.

 This is possible because there is no static analysis step to find imports like there is in `stylus-loader`.
-The Stylus rendered is invoked, and when any "missing" imports are encountered, they are resolved before retrying from the beginning.
+The Stylus renderer is invoked, and when any "missing" imports are encountered, they are resolved before trying again from the beginning.
 This sounds like it would be slow, but in practice it's not noticeable for the applications we've tested, and has the benefit of correctness.
+Be careful if you have Stylus plugins with expensive side-effects.

 ### Status of this fork